Anti-Somali sentiment: United States

 beaten for speaking Swahili in an Applebee's on the outskirts of Minneapolis.
-The perpetrator of that violence was charged with third-degree assault.
+The perpetrator of that violence was convicted of third-degree assault.
 In June 2016, two Somalis were shot after wearing their traditional clothing.
 A week prior to the shooting, a Somali halal shop in the city was vandalized.
 Minneapolis City Council member Abdi Warsame discussed anti-Somali sentiments in the aftermath of the shooting of Justine Damond by a Somali police officer.
 In Dodge City, Kansas several Somali men were the victims of hate crimes ranging from racial slurs to serious bodily injury in 2016.
 Due to the high concentration of Somali-Americans in Minnesota, anti-immigration sentiment has been used as a campaign talking point, including by candidate Donald Trump during his 2024 presidential campaign.
+After Trump referred to Somalis as garbage and called for the deportation of all people of Somali descent, some female Somali Americans or female Horner Americans in Minnesota stated that they were religiously harassed, and others sexually assaulted by members of the U.S. ICE agency.
+In the 2020s, the Somali community adjacent to the Dar Al Nur Community Center in Fairfax, Virginia were repeatedly subjected to physical attacks and destruction of property over a three-year period.
+The Somaliphobic remarks led to a backlash from the Somali-American community and its supporters in Minneapolis, a city that has one of the largest Somali-American populations in the country with civic and business leaders in the city condemning the rhetoric as tarnishing.